Resident-X/go-grott/README.md

 1. **DataCollectionServer**: Handles TCP connections from Growatt dataloggers
 2. **APIServer**: Provides HTTP API for monitoring and device interaction
 3. **SessionManager**: Tracks device connections and state
-4. **MessagePublisher**: Distributes data to MQTT and external services with enhanced HA discovery
+4. **MessagePublisher**: Distributes data to MQTT and external services with enhanced HA discovery and device type differentiation

 ### Data Flow
 ```